agcom/pdfcpu-sign/cmds/api/README.md

-# Go Sign Server
+# PDFCPU Sign PKCS#11 Service

-The Go Sign Server service's functionality is **adding digital signatures to PDF documents**.
+An HTTP API application service to add digital signatures to PDF documents using keys over a [PKCS#11](https://en.wikipedia.org/wiki/PKCS_11) interface.

 ## Configuration

-Configuration of the service is done through setting the following environment variables before starting the service; we repeatedly refer to a key pair and its corresponding certificate as a kert.
+Configuration of the service is done through setting the following environment variables before starting the service; we repeatedly refer to a key pair and its corresponding certificate as a *kert*.

 | Environment Variable            | Default Value                         | Description                                                                                                            |
 |---------------------------------|---------------------------------------|------------------------------------------------------------------------------------------------------------------------|